 Again Wirt tries to take Letty away with him, this time much more aggressively.
 However, Letty picks up a revolver to defend herself and shoots Wirt burying his body out in the sand.
 Later that day, Letty is haunted by the wind as it uncovers Wirt’s body outside.
 When Lige finally returns, she confesses to him but when he looks there is no body to be seen.
 He tells her that the wind has the ability to hide a body if the killing is justified.
 Lige also says he has enough money to send Letty away if she likes, but she says she would rather stay with him because she is not afraid of the wind anymore.

-The film was shot in the Mohave Desert and it rarely fell below 120 degree weather as they shot the film.
-Lillian Gish once burned her hand touching a door knob on the set.
+This film was shot in the Mohave Desert where it rarely fell below 120 degree.
+Lillian Gish once burned her hand touching a doorknob on set.
 In order to get the effects just right for the bustling wind, they had eight large plane propellers blowing sand onto the set.
-The idea for the film came from Lillian Gish from the novel and she personally hired Victor Sjostrom (anglicized as “Seastrom”) herself after working with him previously in films like The Scarlet Letter.
-MGM demanded they use a happier ending than the novel’s ending in which Letty wanders into a windstorm and dies.
+The idea for the film came from Lillian Gish when she read the novel and she personally hired Victor Sjostrom (anglicized as “Seastrom”) herself after working with him previously in films like The Scarlet Letter.
+MGM demanded they use a happier ending than in the novel in which Letty wanders into a windstorm and dies (they were forced to comply).
 Sjostrom made three American films: He Who Gets Slapped (1924), The Scarlet Letter (1926), and The Wind (1928) before returning to Sweden and later starring in Ingmar Bergman’s classic Wild Strawberries (1957).
 The Wind is often credited as his best.